pfapi/pfapi/README.md

 </details>

-Both list view and detail view APIs are aggregated from one or multiple refreshable and cacheable methods.
+Both list view and detail view APIs are aggregated from one or multiple individually cacheable data retrieving methods.

 <details>